-Jesus took with him Peter and James and John, and led them up a high mountain apart, by themselves.
-And he was transfigured before them, and his clothes became dazzling white, such as no one on earth could bleach them.
-And there appeared to them Elijah with Moses, who were talking with Jesus.
-Then Peter said to Jesus, “Rabbi, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah.”
-He did not know what to say, for they were terrified.
-Then a cloud overshadowed them, and from the cloud there came a voice, “This is my Son, the Beloved; listen to him!”
-Suddenly when they looked around, they saw no one with them any more, but only Jesus.
+Six days later, Jesus took with him Peter and James and his brother John and led them up a high mountain, by themselves.
+And he was transfigured before them, and his face shone like the sun, and his clothes became dazzling white.
+Suddenly there appeared to them Moses and Elijah, talking with him.
+Then Peter said to Jesus, “Lord, it is good for us to be here; if you wish, I will make three dwellings here, one for you, one for Moses, and one for Elijah.”
+While he was still speaking, suddenly a bright cloud overshadowed them, and from the cloud a voice said, “This is my Son, the Beloved; with him I am well pleased; listen to him!”
+When the disciples heard this, they fell to the ground and were overcome by fear.
+But Jesus came and touched them, saying, “Get up and do not be afraid.”
+And when they looked up, they saw no one except Jesus himself alone.

 As they were coming down the mountain, Jesus ordered them, “Tell no one about the vision until after the Son of Man has been raised from the dead.”